Fast radio bursts at the dawn of the 2020s: Motivations for continued and future observations

 \subsection{Long-term monitoring}

-It will soon be a decade since the first-known burst from the first-known repeater, FRB~20121102A, was detected by Arecibo \citep{spitler_2014_apj}.
-Several CHIME/FRB, ASKAP and Parkes repeaters now also have multi-year spans of burst detections.
+It will soon be a decade since the first-known burst from the first-known repeater, \aofrb, was detected by Arecibo \citep{spitler_2014_apj}.
+Several CHIME/FRB, ASKAP, FAST and Parkes-discovered repeaters now also have multi-year spans of burst detections.
 DM, RM and $\tau_{\rm scatt}$ timeseries will trace the dynamic local environments of some repeaters \citep{hilmarsson_2021_apjl}.
-This can both inform progenitor models as well as whether the observed burst properties are predominantly intrinsic, or mainly reflect local propagation effects \citep{cordes_2017_apj}.
-We also need to determine whether the time-frequency drifting effect seen in repeaters \citep{hessels_2019_apjl} evolves with time: e.g., a systematic change in drift rate.
+This can both inform progenitor models as well as whether the observed burst properties are predominantly intrinsic, or mainly reflect local propagation effects, like plasma lensing \citep{cordes_2017_apj}.
+We also need to determine whether the `sad trombone' time-frequency drifting effect seen in repeaters \citep{hessels_2019_apjl} evolves with time: e.g., a systematic change in drift rate during activity periods.
 Identifying correlations in the burst properties of repeaters can inform the emission mechanism \citep{rajabi_2020_mnras}, and this needs to be done for a larger sample of sources.
 Long-term monitoring of repeaters also opens interesting avenues for constraining cosmological parameters via gravitational lensing \citep{wucknitz_2021_aa}.

-High-activity periods (``burst storms'') will provide large burst numbers for statistical studies like burst energy distribution and wait times, and can also constrain models.
+High-activity periods (`burst storms') will provide large burst numbers for statistical studies like burst energy distribution and wait times, and can also constrain models.
 The baseline of apparently one-off FRBs detected by CHIME/FRB \citep{chime_2021_arxiv_arxiv210604352} is also important, since some of these sources may suddenly become very active compared to previous monitoring.
-FRB~20201124A is currently the best example of this as it was seen to repeat actively after years of non-detection in CHIME/FRB monitoring of the sky.
+FRB~20201124A is currently the best example of this as it was seen to repeat actively after years of non-detection in CHIME/FRB monitoring of the sky \citep{Lanman_2021_arXiv}.
 On the other hand, continued monitoring will place increasingly stringent constraints on the repetition rate of apparent one-off FRBs.
 For example, some apparently one-off FRBs may be associated with rare neutron star activity like the magnetar giant flares, which could potentially only recur once in decades for any individual source.